Authentic Movement

 – The Upanishads

-The gentle, intuitive practice of Authentic Movement will guide us to the thirst-quenching and rejuvenating waters of our inner and outer landscapes.
+Authentic Movement is a gentle, intuitive movement practice that invites deep listening to the body from the inside out.
+It guides us to the thirst-quenching and rejuvenating waters of our inner and outer landscapes.

-Authentic Movement is a rich and accessible movement form with origins in Carl Jung’s work in active imagination.
-Developed in the 1950s by pioneering dance/movement therapist Mary Starks Whitehouse, the approach has also been known as intuitive movement or movement-in-depth.
+With roots in Carl Jung’s work in active imagination, Authentic Movement was developed in the 1950s by pioneering dance/movement therapist Mary Starks Whitehouse.
+It has also been known as intuitive movement or movement-in-depth.

-Dress in comfortable clothes and bring a pen, a journal,
+Please dress in comfortable clothes and bring a pen, a journal, your imagination, and an open mind.

 The Practice of Authentic Movement invites you to: